The short version

 I ran a startup’s tech for 5 years as a contractor.
 They’ve raised multiple rounds of funding.
 No technical co-founder required.

-But it’s not always right.
-And following this advice blindly can cost you 20-50% of your company for something you might not need.
+The conventional wisdom says you need a technical co-founder, VCs ask about it, accelerators push it, and almost every startup advice article treats it as a given.
+But it’s not always right, and following this advice without thinking it through can cost you 20–50% of your company for something you might not actually need.

 What a Technical Co-Founder Actually Does